-Neither you nor your immediate family members may solicit or accept gifts, payment or gratuities with a value of more than \$20 from our suppliers.
-See Corporate Procedure CO A203, Business Courtesies for additional guidance.
-You are required to report any substantial financial interest that you or your family members hold in an HII supplier or someone seeking to become a supplier.
+Neither you nor your immediate family members may accept gifts, entertainment or hospitality with a value of more than \$100 from our suppliers.
+See Corporate Procedure CO A203, Providing and Accepting Gifts, Entertainment and Hospitality (GEH) for additional guidance.
+You are also required to report any substantial financial interest that you or your family members hold in an HII supplier or someone seeking to become a supplier.